Table of Contents

 The standard coil that comes with the X-Terra 705 is set at a 7.5khz frequency, however, the frequency can be changed to adapt the detector to other situations and preferences.

 There are coils available at 3, 7.5 and 18,75khz Low, Mid and High Frequencies.
 In effect giving you 3 machines built in one by simply changing coils.

 This is obviously going to cost you a little extra when purchasing another coil however it’s worth it.
 I personally purchased the Nel Tornado coil for my X-Terra and I found it to be fantastic and very effective.
 Minelab call this interchangeable coil technology V-Flex.

-X-Terra 705 boasts automatic ground balance, tracked ground balance and manual ground balance allowing you to fine tune your hunt.
+X-Terra 705 boasts automatic ground balance, tracked ground balance and manual ground balance allowing you to fine-tune your hunt.
 Simply pumping the machine up and down with the ground balance selected will set the machine to the best settings, then by selecting tracked it will constantly track the ground beneath you.
-It’s worthy noting that when you locate a target it’s worth switching off the auto tracking until you continue your hunt.
+It’s worth noting that when you locate a target it’s worth switching off the auto tracking until you continue your hunt.

 Pinpoint mode, when selected will allow you to accurately determine where the item is in the hole.
 I found the sweet spot to be just in front of the centre of the coil.
 It gives a great readout on the LED screen as well.

 There is adjustable Iron mask featured on the detector also, allowing you to pick up good targets while they are next to trash targets.